GHDDI-AILab/Targeting2019-nCoV/docs/computational.md

 ### B. Structure based (none-docking) AI model
-The structure based AI model was constructed based on GHDDI developed GHDDI_HAG-net using information of target 3D structures information and their related biochemical data.
+The structure based AI model was constructed based on GHDDI developed HAG-net.
+The model was trained based on all existing drug targets 3D information and their related biochemical data.
 The model is universal for all targets with 3D structures.
-The model performance is evaluated using DUD.E set and other benchmark set with average AUC of XXX
+The model performance is evaluated using DUD.E set and other benchmark sets with average AUC of XXX.